brodieG/svgchop/README.md

 is done with regex so don’t expect it to be robust.
 The code is slow and hacky.

-**This package is experimental, lightly tested, and not intended for production use**.
+**This package is experimental, lightly tested, poorly documented, and not intended for production use**.

     # retrieve and parse, and interpolate
     library(svgchop)